Cardiovascular Technologist Education Requirements and Career Info

 Associate's degree programs in cardiovascular technology are the most common type of educational program in the field.
 These programs engage students in didactic and lab components in addition to clinical experiences and hospital internships.
 Students learn theoretical concepts related to cardiac health conditions as well as procedures for operating echocardiography equipment, performing diagnostic scans and assisting with treatment.
 After completing introductory coursework in general sciences and cardiovascular technology, most programs require students to take advanced coursework, focused in either invasive or non-invasive cardiovascular technology.

-According to the U.S. Bureau of Labor Statistics (BLS), 77% of cardiovascular technologists were employed in the cardiology departments of public and private hospitals in 2008 (www.bls.gov).
-Other popular places of employment included private cardiology offices, medical laboratories and diagnostic imaging centers.
+According to the U.S. Bureau of Labor Statistics (BLS), most cardiovascular technologists were employed in general public and private hospitals in 2013 (www.bls.gov).
+Other popular places of employment included private cardiology offices, medical laboratories and outpatient care centers.

-The BLS predicted that from 2008-2018, as the aging population grew and technology allowed for earlier detection of heart disease, employment opportunities for cardiovascular technologists would increase the high rate of 24%.
-In May of 2009, the BLS also reported that cardiovascular technologists and technicians earned a mean hourly wage of $23.91 and a median annual salary of $48,300.
+The BLS predicted that from 2012-2022, as the aging population grew and technology allowed for earlier detection of heart disease, employment opportunities for cardiovascular technologists would increase at the high rate of 30 percent.
+In May of 2013, the BLS also reported that cardiovascular technologists and technicians earned a mean annual salary of $53,990.

 The administrative duties of cardiovascular technologists include reviewing doctor and patient documentation, scheduling appointments and monitoring patients' heart rates.
 They must also be able to look after and operate equipment, explain test procedures to patients and identify medical issues in their test findings.